redecentralize/alternative-internet/README.md

 ## Techniques and ideas

-### Decentralizing information
+### Decentralized storage of personal information

-A proposal for [protection against identity theft](http://codeforcode.com/blog/2013/9/21/how-to-do-online-accounts-better) that would decentralize the storage of personal information.
+A proposal for [protection against identity theft](http://codeforcode.com/blog/2013/9/21/how-to-do-online-accounts-better) that works by decentralizing the storage of personal information.
 Using such a strategy would make websites less enticing targets for hackers and would allow users to be in control of where and how their personal information is stored.